Image of Banting Robotics magazines in a pile

 Role: Graphic Designer · Researcher · Illustrator

-I also included tools for coping with emotional overwhelm in healthy ways, such as journaling and personalized suggestions for what girls can do to feel better.
+Additionally, I included tools for coping with emotional overwhelm in healthy ways, such as text-style journaling and personalized suggestions for what girls can do to feel better.
 Another important feature is the link to a parent’s phone, which allows girls (if they choose so) to share their feelings and emotional state with their parents without needing to communicate face-to-face.

-The solution:The final app is fun and easy to use.
+Results:The final app is fun and easy to use.
 It has a warm, approachable, and relatable feel.
-Both the content and visuals align with the preferences of the target audience while delivering important information and opening lines of communication within families in a clear, non-judgmental, and comfortable way for kids.
+Both the content and visuals align with the preferences of the target audience while delivering important information and opening lines of communication within families in a clear, non-judgmental, and comfortable way for the teenagers.

 Research